soutaro/querly/README.md

     message: Use HTTPClient to make HTTP request
 ```

-Write rules once, and let Querly do boring checks.
+Write down your local rules, and let Querly do boring checks.
-Focus on spec, design, UX, and more important things during review!
+Focus on spec, design, UX, and other important things during code review!

 ## Installation